reactorlabs/RhoVec/semantics.md

     E C<v_1[nv_2]> --> E C<v>

     Error if:
-      - nv_2 mixes positive and negative subscripts
+      - nv_2 mixes positive and negative indices
-      - nv_2 mixes negative and NA subscripts
+      - nv_2 mixes negative and NA indices

 If `nv_2` is missing, then subsetting returns the original vector.